 You will see black, oolong, green and white teas from India.
 There are also specialty teas like purple tea and pu-ehr, which rarely show up in Indian production.
 Certain conditions are necessary to produce tea that has specific characteristics.
-The tea flavor and character are the result of an intentional process; the same exact garden with the same leaves can produce all four types if conditions and economics align.
+The tea flavor and character are the result of an intentional process.

 I've taken all these photos myself over the course of multiple trips to India.
 Enjoy! -Amy

 There is actually a tea museum in Hong Kong and I had tea there!
 Look at these delicate cups.
 I had Chinese Oolong and it was great.

 Fresh tea leaves arriving at the factory at Gayaganga in the Terai district, just south of Darjeeling.
 These leaves can make black, oolong or green tea.
 For White Tea, only the buds are plucked and here you can see lots of larger leaves, so you know this isn't for White Tea production.

 For more photos, follow us on Instagram!